pzhao12test5/incubator-hivemall/docs/gitbook/misc/prediction.md

 Interestingly, depending on a choice of loss and regularization function, prediction model you obtained will behave differently; even if one combination could work as a classifier, another choice might be appropriate for regression.

-Below we list possible options for `train_regressor` and `train_classifier`, and this is the reason why these two functions are the most flexible in Hivemall:
+Below we list possible options for `train_regression` and `train_classifier`, and this is the reason why these two functions are the most flexible in Hivemall:

 - Loss function: `-loss`, `-loss_function`
-	- For `train_regressor`
+	- For `train_regression`
 		- SquaredLoss (synonym: squared)
 		- QuantileLoss (synonym: quantile)
-		- EpsilonInsensitiveLoss (synonym: epsilon_insensitive)
+		- EpsilonInsensitiveLoss (synonym: epsilon_intensitive)
-		- SquaredEpsilonInsensitiveLoss (synonym: squared_epsilon_insensitive)
+		- SquaredEpsilonInsensitiveLoss (synonym: squared_epsilon_intensitive)
 		- HuberLoss (synonym: huber)
 	- For `train_classifier`
 		- HingeLoss (synonym: hinge)